iviviano/Algorithms/Isaac Homework/Midterm 1.md

 So, for all possible values of $p_{i},p_{i+1},w_{f(i)},w_{f(i+1)}$ with the stipulation $w_{f(i)}\ge w_{f(i+1)}$, $$\frac{1}{n}\sum_{j=1}^{n}|p_{j}-w_{g(j)}|\le \frac{1}{n}\sum_{j=1}^{n}|p_{j}-w_{f(j)}|$$This proves that the swap of any two "adjacent" watermelons $w_{f(i)},w_{f(i+1)}$ doesn't worsen the solution.

-Let $f$ be any matching of pumpkins to watermelons with the watermelons.
+Let $f$ be any matching of pumpkins to watermelons.
 Sort the watermelons in non-decreasing order.
 Then, $f$ induces an ordering of the pumpkins.
 Sort this ordering in non-decreasing order with bubble sort.
 (CLARIFY).

+Let $f$ be any matching of pumpkins to watermelons.